GE Renewable Energy · UX Design & Systems

 What I'd do differently.

 I'd also instrument the system earlier.
-We had anecdotal evidence of adoption — fewer tickets, positive feedback in reviews — but I didn't have usage analytics tracking which components were being pulled most, or which were being skipped in favor of one-offs.
+We had anecdotal evidence of adoption — fewer tickets, positive feedback in reviews — but no usage analytics tracking which components were being pulled most, or which were being skipped in favor of one-offs.
 That data would have made the case for ongoing investment much stronger and shaped where I spent time in the later weeks.